Planned Parenthood enrolls in 500 startups’ seed program

 Microsoft to shut down Wunderlist in favor of its new app, To-Do

-Planned Parenthood has been threatened repeatedly with defunding in several states since Trump became our 45th president.
+Planned Parenthood has been threatened repeatedly with blockage of access in several states since Trump became our 45th president.
 But has also, as a consequence, received a serious spike in donations (40 times its normal rate, according to the Guardian).
 The organization’s leaders are now looking to 500 startups’ seed program to help them capitalize on the recent surge and harness technology to help further the momentum.

 500 will donate $100,000 to the growing trove Planned Parenthood has already received since Trump took office as well as kick off a hackathon for the organization.
 Planned Parenthood team members will also receive mentorship for its period tracking app Spot On to help them find ways to improve the product and grow the user base.